+• data available in the execution environment and/or resolved by a term resolver

-- 3. Functions
+3. Functions

-- · resolve to a value
+• resolve to a value

-- could themselves take parameters of their own

-- typically defined externally to KRMS and then plugged in via a custom term resolver
+Take a fixed number of parameters

-- 4. Operators
+4. Operators

-- one of a set of built-in "functions"
+• one of a set of built-in "functions"

-- The full set of (currently) supported operators are as follows:
+• The full set of (currently) supported operators are as follows:

-- =
+• =

-- !=
+• !=

-- >
+• >

-- <
+• <

-- >=
+• >=

-- <=
+• <=

+• custom operators can be can be configured for use in specific Contexts.

-To that end, the proposition parameter list should be modeled as a list in Reverse Polish Notation (RPN).
-This allows for arbitrary nesting of parameters, which may have parameters of their own.
-However, this requires that each function explicitly define the number of arguments that it expects.
+To that end, the proposition parameter list should be modeled as a list in Reverse Polish Notation (RPN) This allows for arbitrary nesting of parameters, which may have parameters of their own.
+However, thi requires that each function explicitly define the number of arguments that it expects.
 This will be specified when the function is defined, so the proposition system can assume this is available.
-This requirement does prohibit the use of functions that have a variable arity since the model currently does not have anyway to group parameters.
+This requirement doe prohibit the use of functions that have a variable arity since the model currently does not have anyway to group parameters.
 So this will currently be unsupported.

 Examples of proposition parameter lists defined using RPN are as follows:

-- [campusCode, "BL", =] equivalent to campusCode="BL" - [totalDollarAmount, availableAmount, >] equivalent to totalDollarAmount > availableAmount - [award, getTotalDollarAmountForAward, award, getAvailableAmountForAward, >] equivalent to getTotalDollarAmount(award) > getAvailableAmountForAward(award)
+• [campusCode, "BL", =] equivalent to campusCode="BL"

+• [totalDollarAmount, availableAmount, >] equivalent to totalDollarAmount > availableAmount

+• [award, getTotalDollarAmountForAward, award, getAvailableAmountForAward, >] equivalent to getTotalDollarAmount(award) > getAvailableAmountForAward(award)

 In the cases above the following are constants:

-"BL"
+• "BL"

 The following are terms:

-- campusCode
+• campusCode

-- · totalDollarAmount

-- · availableAmount

-- · award
+- · availableAmount - · award